moggieuk/Happy-Hare/README.md

 #### Possible unloading options:
 This is much simplier than loading.
 The toolhead sensor, if installed, will automatically be leveraged as a checkpoint when extracting from the extruder.
 `sync_unload_length` controls the mm of synchronized movement at start of bowden unloading.
 This can make unloading more reliable if the tip is caught in the gears and will act as what Ette refers to as a "hair pulling" step on unload.
 This is an optional step, set to 0 to disable.

-### Clog/runout detection
-ERCF can use its encoder to detect filament runout or clog conditions.
-This functionality is enabled with the `enable_clog_detection` in ercf_parameters.cfg.
-It works by monitoring how much filament the extruder is pushing and comparing it that measured by the encoder.
-If the extruder ever gets ahead by more that the calibrated `clog_detection_length` the runout/clog detection logic is triggered.
-If it is determined to be a clog, the printer will pause in the usual manner and require `ERCF_UNLOCK` & `RESUME` to continue.
-If a runout and endless spool is enabled the tool with be remaped and printing will automatically continue.

-Setting this value to `1` enables clog detection employing the static clog detection length.
-Setting it to `2` will enable automatic adjustment of the detection length.
-Whilst this doesn't guarantee you won't get a false trigger it will contiually tune until false triggers not longer occur.
-The automatic algorithm is controlled by two variables in the `[ercf_encoder]` section:

-    desired_headroom: 5.0		# The runout headroom that ERCF will attempt to maintain (closest ERCF comes to triggering runout)
-    average_samples: 4		# The "damping" effect of last measurement.
-Higher value means clog_length will be reduced more slowly

 ### Visualization of filament position
   The `log_visual` setting turns on an off the addition of a filament tracking visualization in either long form or abbreviated KlipperScreen form.
 This is a nice with log_level of 0 or 1 on a tuned and functioning setup.